 How CBD May Help Manage Alzheimer's

 Alzheimer’s is the fastest growing degenerative neurological condition in the United States, impacting an estimated 5.8 million US citizens in 2019.
-Despite its high prevalence, at 1 in 10 people over age 65, treatments are limited to symptom management.
+Despite its high prevalence, treatments are limited to symptom management.
 In Alzheimer’s Disease, brain cells are damaged by buildup of plaques.
 When those tissues get damaged, the brain cells cannot communicate with one another as well, leading to symptoms like memory issues, dementia, and confusion.
 Modern research shows that cannabidiol, or CBD, may be particularly effective at protecting healthy brain cells from this type of damage.
 Animal studies have also demonstrated that CBD holds some promise for treating Alzheimer’s disease, especially when you used during the early stages of the disease.

 How CBD May Help Manage Huntington's Disease

-Huntington's disease is an inherited neurological disorder affecting an estimated 30,000 people in the United States.
-Huntington’s disease progression is caused by destruction of neuron cells in the brain, which changes the ability to move, process emotions, and may impact cognitive function as well as symptoms including jerky movements and metal health problems.
+Huntington's Disease is an inherited neurological disorder affecting an estimated 30,000 people in the United States.
+Huntington’s Disease progression is caused by destruction of neuron cells in the brain, which changes the ability to move, process emotions, cognitive function.
+It also leads to jerky movements and mental health problems.
 Research is still emerging, as is our understanding of how CBD may provide neurological protective benefits.
-Regardless, there are case study outcomes supporting CBD for Huntington’s disease, such as this 1986 trial that saw Huntington’s disease symptom improvement in patients taking 600 mg/day over 6 weeks.
+Regardless, there are case study outcomes supporting CBD for Huntington’s disease, such as this 1986 trial that saw Huntington’s Disease symptom improvement in patients taking 600 mg/day over 6 weeks.
 Another chemical found in hemp called cannabigerol, or CBG, has also been found to protect neurons in mice with Huntington’s disease.

 How CBD May Help Manage ALS

-While there isn’t any research specifically demonstrating the relationship of cannabis and ALS, the proven neuro protective properties of CBD may be worth pursuing, since protecting healthy brain cells may slow disease progression.
-A review of preclinical data supports that cannabis may address many underlying imbalances present in ALS, through its proven antioxidant, anti-inflammatory, and neurological protective effects.
+A review of preclinical data supports that CBD may address many underlying imbalances present in ALS, through its proven antioxidant, anti-inflammatory, and neurological protective effects.
 In this mouse study, treatment of ALS with cannabis resulted in improved brain cell survival, later onset of symptoms, and slower disease progression.